Theatre Sound Design, Show Control & Virtual Sound System Software

 A: A high performance machine is recommended for SoundMan-Server.

 SoundMan-Server requires a PC with a processor that has MMX and SSE2 instruction sets.
-Use a sound card or mainboard with proven Windows XP sound and MIDI drivers that are certified to work with ASIO sound cards.
-ASIO drivers for almost any sound card can be obtained from ASIO4ALL
+Use an audio interface with proven Windows ASIO drivers.
+A generic ASIO driver for use with any Windows driver can be obtained from ASIO4ALL

 EXTREMELY IMPORTANT: A zipped driver file archive must be unzipped into a directory of its own and we recommend you keep all the files there for future reference!
 DO NOT attempt to install drivers from within the .zip archive display that WinZip and other utilities provide.